AdrianPotra/flash-grep/README.md

 mgrep search_string search_dir
 ```

+The search string argument is mandatory, without it the app would abort and the search dir argument is optional.

 I was testing it mostly via the go run command, so if you want a quick run of the app, just enter command like in this example:
 ```
 go run ./mgrep scan .